tModLoader/tModLoader/CODE_OF_CONDUCT.md

 # Code of Conduct

+By partaking in our community you agree with our code of conduct.
+The code of conduct outlines a set of social norms expected from an individual in the community.

 ## 1. Purpose

 A primary goal of tModLoader is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).